andychu/epsilon/NOTES.md

 ## TODO

 - Figure out why a?a?a?aaa is blowing up
-- Write test harness / unit tests for ExpressionVector
-  - do a JSON lexer I guess
+  - is the existing canonicalization OK, or do we need a new approach?
+  - it's based on tuples.
+Maybe write some unit tests

 - Add static typing
   - ExpressionVector might become separate
+  - canonicalization seems like an issue

 ### Testing